MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-tracelogginglevel.md

 assign a meaningful (non-zero) level to every event.

-If no **TraceLoggingLevel** macros are provided to a **TraceLoggingWrite** call, the event’s default level is 5 (WINEVENT_LEVEL_VERBOSE).
+If no **TraceLoggingLevel** macros are provided to a **TraceLoggingWrite** call, the event's default level is 5 (WINEVENT_LEVEL_VERBOSE).
 If multiple **TraceLoggingLevel** macros are provided, the last value is used.

 Level values 0 through 5 are defined by Microsoft (see `evntrace.h` and `winmeta.h`).
-Level values 6 through 15 are reserved.
+Level values 6 through 15 are reserved for future definition by Microsoft.
 Level values 16 through 255 can be defined by the event provider.

 | Value              | Semantics                                                                     |
 | ------------------ | ----------------------------------------------------------------------------- |